 This is the month’s main event and the success of June will likely come down to Toy Story 5.
 Pixar has had plenty of sequel hits these last few years — including Inside Out 2’s $653M run in 2024, and the last Toy Story hit a franchise-best $434M in 2019.
 The pattern for Pixar sequels in their post-2019 era points firmly upward when the IP is core to the brand.
 We’re looking for this to hit $400M to keep June on track.
 There’s a high floor for this one, probably around $300M, and it easily can land at $500M+ if the brand is still as strong 7 years on from the last one.
 Whether it lands at $350M or $550M will make or break the potential for June to match post-pandemic high points.

-A24 opens Hugh Jackman’s The Death of Robin Hood, which we’re not factoring in as a big draw here, so any breakout here is just icing on the cake.
+A24 also opens Hugh Jackman’s The Death of Robin Hood this same weekend, which we’re not factoring in as a big draw, so any breakout here is just icing on the cake.

 Weekend 4 · June 26–28Supergirl arrives in the DC reset